guyguy2001/txircd/INSTALL.md

 2. Copy `txircd-example.yaml` to `txircd.yaml`, and edit the configuration.
 Do the same for included files in the `conf/` directory.

-3. Allow txircd to deamonize:
+3. Allow txircd to daemonize:
 `twistd txircd`
 or run it in the foreground:
 `twistd -n txircd`